World's End (comics): The "Why"

 The origins of the disaster are unclear.
-On the one hand, comments made by a Daemonite indicate that they originally sent the humans the technology because they intended for some disaster to happen, but how much of it was planned is unknown.
+Comments made by a Daemonite indicate that they originally sent the humans the technology because they intended for some disaster to happen, but how much of it was planned is unknown.

 Additionally, the supervillain known as Tao was clearly prepared for the disaster as well.
 He had been seen preventing access to time travel and reality-altering technology and power to keep the world in its present, easily-conquerable state.
 He was somehow fully aware of the NOTB program and also kept captive a few thousand posthumans in five separate storage facilities around the world to seemingly be released to coincide with armageddon.
 To do this, Tao manipulated an old ally -- self-exiled former superhero Black Halo -- to return to superheroics to uncover the mystery of his old friend's psychosis and death.
 During Black Halo's investigation he and his partner Love Rocket discovered Tao's posthuman storage facilities and freed the inmates, which included a few members of DV8.
 In addition to his collected army of posthumans, Tao had also captured Void, which he kept as his personal prisoner and was absorbing her powers.
 Tao also implied that he started the armageddon.